 - You’ll then be asked what kind of ad you’re running: Search, Display, Shopping, Video, Smart or Discovery.
 Most of these speak for themselves, but Smart is a kind of automated all in one solution.
 Discovery focuses on some of Google’s most popular platforms such as YouTube.

 - You’ll be asked about conversion tracking, which is a recommended option.
 You’ll need to copy a piece of code onto your website so that Google can work out what’s going on with your site visitors.
 You can set up your ad and pop the code on later if you prefer…

 - Now you’ll be asked if you want your ad just to run for search (i.e; Google search results), or on the Display Network.
 The Display Network is a wide variety of partner websites and can be very useful for banner ads.
 I’m going to focus on search for this strategy guide.

 - Now you’re into the settings for your ad.
 You’ll be asked about things such as location and language.
 You can also choose to exclude locations at this point.

 - You can also target ‘audiences’ in your settings.
 This can be very useful if you’re targeting a niche market, or perhaps retargeting.
 For example you might be wanting to focus on real estate developers or business managers.
 By typing in your niche audience Google comes up with some interesting options to slim down your targeting.
 You’ll be able to add segments based on their interests, qualifications and search history.
 There’s a lot to get into here.
 If in doubt, skip it and come back later…

 Once you’ve done the technical bits, you’ll be asked about your budget and bidding strategy.
 You shouldn’t be charged more than your daily budget.
-You can always tweak it later so don’t over-extend yourself at this point.
+And you can always tweak it later so don’t over-extend yourself at this point.